This privacy notice explains how we collect, process and store your personal data:

 Your right to complain

-You have the right to make a complaint at any time to the Information Commissioner's Office (“ICO”) or your local supervisory authority.
-We would, however, appreciate the chance to deal with your concerns before you approach the ICO or your local supervisory authority, so please contact us in the first instance.
+You have the right to make a complaint at any time to the ICO or your local supervisory authority.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO or your local supervisory authority, so please Contact Us in the first instance.

 Personal data that we collect about you